Digital decluttering is removing unnecessary items from your digital spaces, often followed by reorganizing the digital space.

 10. It gives a fresh start

 Who doesn’t love a fresh start and a clean slate?
-Cleaning out your digital devices frees up space for new projects.
+Clearing out your digital devices frees up space for new projects.

-A cleared out device also makes the upkeep of keeping it clutter-free easier.
+A cleared out device also makes digital declutter maintenance easier.

 Let’s get started with digital decluttering

-Okay, so you have read this post and are ready to tackle the clutter on your digital devices!
+Okay, so you have read this post and are ready to declutter your digital life!
 Where do you start?

 My post Doing a Digital Deep Clean is a good starting point where you will learn the basics of digital decluttering.